dippy2214/Custom-Shaders-Scene/README.md

 determine if a pixel is in shadow or not.
 It is worth noting that we need a whole new shadow map (or more, as we will see) for each light in our scene, making this one of the more expensive calculations we can do.

+This simple logic applies pretty nicely to our directional light, which shines light one way onto the scene.
+However, there are issues when we think about point lights.
+The depth map is a 2D  texture, how can it store 3D data?.
+Technically, it can't, although you can try to be efficient by using only one of the r,g,b or a channels in a color to store each maps data.
+For point lights the conventional technique is to create a cube map, which I think is best thought of as a cube of shadow maps surrounding the light.
+This comes with some nice tricks, like each points in the scene's (x,y,z) coordinate in relation to the light being very easy to translate to the cube - the largest value determines which axis, positive or negative gives you the exact face, and the remaining two when the vector is normalised will immediately become the UV values.

+Spot lights actually return to a more simplistic solution this time - they are focused into one direction, and as such we can go back to one shadow map.
+This again works based off similar logic to point lights, although this time simplifying rather than adding to it.

+### 🗺 Vertex Manipulation And Height Maps